Acute Pyelonephritis

 • Patient is significantly dehydrated or unable to take oral fluids and medicines.

-• Aged 16 years and over with acute pyelonephritis and have a severe systemic infection.
+• Aged 16 years and over with acute pyelonephritis and has a severe systemic infection.

 • Patient is pregnant.